nypublicradio/unettest/docs/config_document.rst

 Service Definitions
 -------------------

-NXR is a group of fake ``service``\ s that represent a real network.
-If you have multiple real-world servers or serverless microservices running and an NGINX server is handling inbound traffic rules and routing instructions, you can define tests for that NGINX server.
-NXR will create a test double for each of your microservices--they are defined in NXR as a ``service``\ .
-Your NGINX.conf can talk to each of them as if they were the real thing, but for ease of use, NXR fakes them on your own computer--you don't even need to be connected to the internet to test your network rules!
+``unettest`` is a group of fake ``service``\ s that represent a real network.
+If you have multiple real-world servers or serverless microservices running and an NGINX server is handling inbound traffic rules and routing instructions, you can define tests for that NGINX server. ``unettest`` will create a test double for each of your microservices--they are defined in ``unettest`` as a ``service``\ .
+Your NGINX.conf can talk to each of them as if they were the real thing, but for ease of use, ``unettest`` fakes them on your own computer--you don't even need to be connected to the internet to test your network rules!

-When you load an NGINX.conf into NXR, it'll use the routing rules as you have defined them for your production systems.
-Since there is a replica (as defined by your NXR Service Definitions) of the real network on your local machine, you can manipulate and test routing rules without leaving your own local development environment.
+When you load an NGINX.conf into ``unettest``, it'll use the routing rules as you have defined them for your production systems.
+Since there is a replica (as defined by your ``unettest`` Service Definitions) of the real network on your local machine, you can manipulate and test routing rules without leaving your own local development environment.

 Test Doubles
 ^^^^^^^^^^^^